dart-lang/site-www/src/tools/dart-create.md

 $ dart create -t web-simple my_web_app
 ```

-If the specified directory already exists, the command will fail.
+If the specified directory already exists, the command fails.
 You can force project generation with the `--force` flag:

 ```terminal